Katherine Faber: Initiatives

 Faber is the co-founder and co-director of the Northwestern University–Art Institute of Chicago Center for Scientific Studies in the Arts (NU-ACCESS), a collaboration between Northwestern University and the Art Institute of Chicago in which advanced materials characterization and analytical techniques are used to further conservation science for historical artifacts.
+NU-ACCESS, the first center of its kind, provides opportunities for scientists and scholars from a variety of institutions to make use of the center's facilities to study their collections.

 Personal life

 Faber is married to condensed matter physicist, and current president of the California Institute of Technology, Thomas F. Rosenbaum.
 They began their careers at the California Institute of Technology in 2013 after Rosenbaum transitioned from his previous position as the John T. Wilson Distinguished Service Professor of Physics and university provost of The University of Chicago.
 Together, they have two sons, Daniel and Michael.
-Apart from her research, Faber is a patron of the arts and is especially drawn to theater and art museums.